SoftwareDeveloperVM/EarthquakeClassificanPredictionProject/README.md

 # EarthquakeClassificanPredictionProject
-Research Project for the Junior Science and Humanities Symposium (JSHS) at San Francisco State University
+Research Project for the Junior Science and Humanities Symposium (JSHS) at San Francisco State University.